This post may contain affiliate links. Please read my disclosure policy.

-Either way, you’ll be rewarded with a bowl full of good-for-you ingredients – including whole grains, raspberries, and maca powder and chia seeds.
+Either way, you’ll be rewarded with a bowl full of good-for-you ingredients – including whole grains, raspberries, and chia seeds.

-And chia not only thickens the texture beautifully, but it’s also a stellar source of omega-3 fatty acids, minerals and antioxidants.
+- Chia seeds not only thicken the texture beautifully, but they are also a stellar source of omega-3 fatty acids, minerals and antioxidants.
 You can leave them out if you don’t have them.

-I enjoy it at room temperature, but the bowl tastes great fridge-cool, if you like.
+- Enjoy the oatmeal at room temperature.
+It also tastes great fridge-cool, if you like.

 - 1 tablespoon chia seeds

-- 1/3 cup raspberries, plus additional berries for garnish
+- ⅓ cup fresh or thawed frozen raspberries, plus additional berries for garnish

 - 1 cup oat milk or almond milk

-- Pour the contents of the oat cup into a medium bowl.
-Stir in the chia seeds, maca powder and salt until combined.
+- Put the oats into a medium bowl.
+Stir in the chia seeds and salt until combined.

-- Stir in the 1/3 cup raspberries, maple syrup and milk.
+- Stir in the raspberries, maple syrup and milk.
 Set aside until thickened, 15-30 minutes, or cover and refrigerate overnight.

-- Spoon into serving bowls and crumble some granola over the top, along with additional raspberries.
+- Spoon into serving bowls and crumble the granola over the top of each serving, along with additional raspberries.
 Enjoy!